Board of Directors Biographies

 Ms. Barrera earned her bachelor’s degree from Texas A&M University – Corpus Christi, and a Master of Business Administration from the University of the Incarnate Word.
 She has served on many national, state and local boards, including the Federal Reserve Board’s National Consumer Advisory Council.
 President Obama appointed her to the President’s Advisory Council on Financial Capability, and she was named to the Board of Directors of the Federal Reserve Bank of Dallas – San Antonio Branch.
 Among her honors, she was named the Small Business Administration Financial Services Advocate of the Year and the Minority Enterprise Development Consortium’s Corporate Advocate of the Year.
 In 2015, she was inducted to the San Antonio Business Hall of Fame, and the San Antonio Business Journal has named her a Legacy Leader and one of “Twenty Defining Players: People Who Have Shaped the City.

-John Boyd joined our Board in November 2012 and is currently the Senior Vice President of Operations for EOG Resources in Houston.
+John Boyd joined the Board in November 2012 and is currently the SVP of Operations for EOG Resources in Houston.
 Mr. Boyd holds a Bachelor’s of Science degree in Petroleum Engineering from the University of Wyoming, and has 36 years of experience working in the upstream oil and gas industry.

 Mr. Boyd began his career working in field operations in the Williston Basin, and then moved to the Gulf Coast where he spent 15 years involved in both onshore and offshore operations.
 In 2003 he managed EOG’s drilling operations in the Rocky Mountain region, which included operations throughout the Rockies, California and the Williston basin.
 After EOG’s discovery of the Parshall Field in the Bakken, he was promoted to Operations Manager and was responsible for all operations in the Williston Basin.
 In 2011 he transferred back to the Gulf Coast and was responsible for all drilling, completion and production operations for EOG’s Eagle Ford Shale Position in South Texas.
 Prior to Mr. Boyd’s position as SVP of Operations for EOG Resources, he held the position of Vice President & General Manager for EOG Resources in San Antonio, and was responsible for EOG’s Eagle Ford asset.
 He is a member of the Foundation’s Campaign Committee.